It’s official. PGA of America is now calling Frisco, Texas home.

 While the opening of the PGA of America’s new home is impressive, it’s just front nine.

-Courses will open to the public in spring 2023, aligning with the opening of the Omni PGA Frisco Resort.
-This resort will feature 500 rooms and suites, 10 four-bedroom ranch houses, four pools (including an adults-only rooftop infinity pool), a salon and spa, Lounge by Topgolf, and indoor/outdoor meeting and event space.
+Courses are open to the public as of spring 2023, aligning with the opening of the Omni PGA Frisco Resort.
+This resort features 500 rooms and suites, 10 four-bedroom ranch houses, four pools (including an adults-only rooftop infinity pool), a salon and spa, Lounge by Topgolf, and indoor/outdoor meeting and event space.

 Surrounding PGA of America’s home will be Fields, the 2,500-acre mixed-use development including retail, restaurant and entertainment space, residential and office space, and three hotels.

 Ready to tee off?

 Now’s the time to plan a golf trip to Frisco.
 If you’re ready to hit the links now, check out all of Frisco’s golf courses.
 Be sure to sign up for our newsletter for even more ideas of fun in Frisco.